Nervous about travelling in India?

 Watch this video on the three most common travel concerns about India

-I ask her what her favourite part of the holiday was, and it was almost impossible to say.
+I asked her what her favourite part of the holiday was, and it was almost impossible to say.
 “Everywhere we arrived we’d think it was lovely and not want to move, then we’d go on to another place and see a new location, a new type of scenery, colours, weather, lushness, flora and fauna – and the sea!
-Oh gosh, stepping into the Arabian Ocean and it was warm.
-And the people were just so friendly – we felt very well looked after throughout the trip.”
+Oh gosh, stepping into the Arabian Ocean and it was warm.”

 “GO!”